arnoson/kirby-deploy/README.md

   // The URL to your website
   url: 'https://example.com',
-  // A secret token, can be anything you like.
-  token: 'my_secret_token',

   // Wether or not to check if the `composer.lock` file has changed to speed
   // up deployment.